Duleep Singh: Reunion with his mother

 When he was 18, Singh wrote to his mother in Kathmandu, suggesting that she should join him in Great Britain, but his letter was intercepted by the British authorities in India and did not reach her.
 He then sent a courier, Pundit Nehemiah Goreh, who was also intercepted and forbidden to contact the Maharani.
 Duleep Singh then decided to go himself.
 Under cover of a letter from Login he wrote to the British Resident in Kathmandu, who reported that the Maharani had 'much changed, was blind and had lost much of the energy which formerly characterised her.'
 The British government decided she was no longer a threat and she was allowed to join her son on 16 January 1861 at Spence's Hotel in Calcutta and return with him to England.

 Auchlyne and Aberfeldy

 In 1858 the lease of Castle Menzies expired and Duleep Singh rented the house at Auchlyne from the Earl of Breadalbane.
 He was known for a lavish lifestyle, shooting parties, and a love of dressing in Highland costume and soon had the nickname "the Black Prince of Perthshire".
-(At the same time, he was known to have gradually developed a sense of regret for his circumstances in exile, including some inner turmoil about his conversion to Christianity and his forced departure from the Punjab).
+(At the same time, he was known to have gradually developed a sense of regret for his circumstances in exile, including some inner turmoil about his conversion to Christianity and his forced departure from the Panjab).
 His mother stayed in Perthshire with him for a short time, before he rented the Grandtully Estate, near Aberfeldy.
 Following the death of his mother and Sir John Login in 1863, he returned to England.